ptramontina/lawnstarter-project/README.md

 You should register your user, and start using the application.

-`/sw-starter` is the main page `/api/sw-starter/statistics` is the open endpoint to find the statistics
+`/sw-starter` is the main page

+`/api/sw-starter/statistics` is the open endpoint to find the statistics
-## Questions

-### What are you hoping to find in your next position that would make us the right next step in your career?

-> From what I've heard during the interview, the company is growing.
-With that, growth expectation comes to place allowing me to grow up together, professionally and personally.
-> Besides, the company's philosophies and values are truthy and admirable and it's culture is strong.

-> All those things make me believe it's the right place to work at.

-### What have you learned so far about us that has excited you?

-> I've learn that the company has been awarded as great places to work in Austin several times.
-> Besides, there's the company tech stack, which is Laravel and React.
-Two tools that I really enjoy working with.

-### Have you worked in an environment where developers own delivering features all the way to production?
-We have QA (Quality Assurance) and a Product Operations team, however, they exist to provide support to engineers.
-Are you comfortable going to a place where the quality buck stops with the engineers and you have the ability to deploy and observe your own code in production?

-> Yes.
-I worked like this in my previous company.
-We also had QA teams to support, but the ownership of the deliveries and monitoring were part of the developers jobs.
-So, I'm very comfortable with this approach.

-### What is the next technology or subject you are hoping to learn about?

-> If I have the chance to work more with React Native, it would be awesome for me.

-## Feedback

-### What parts of this did you enjoy?

-> I enjoyed all of it.
-There's a lot of different approaches we can go for, either in backend and frontend.

-> The idea of using the SWApi is great!

-> I like the company openness for any kind of technology.
-You're looking for software engineers and not developers tied to any language or techs.

-### What parts of this did you dislike?

-> Nothing I can think of.

-### Any other comments/feedback?

-> Just a comment.
-There are two SWApi available.
-I ended up using `swapi.dev` instead of `swapi.tech`.
-I was worried about making this wrong if I selected one over another.
-Hope this one is correct.